-The key to building loyalty is to execute an event that not only runs smoothly, but also wows everyone involved.
+The key to building such loyalty is to execute an event that not only runs smoothly, but also wows everyone involved.
 This includes people beyond just your runners.
 It’s also essential to create positive experiences for and develop relationships with your volunteers, local businesses, government officials, and the community at large.

 1. Make it Easy to Sign Up and Receive Information